HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 - **DELVE** Unless obviously more time is taken, Delving into and exiting a dungeon takes a Watch.

 - **REST** Take a moment to recuperate, lose all Stress, but the GM will roll for Omens twice.
-While resting you could Feast.
+While resting you may Feast.

 ## Vehicles
 Riding a mount or vehicle reduces all Stress received from travel by 1.